esmith443/Verizon-ONT-Bypass/README.md

     - Password is the password you set in settings.

 - You will need to run this command in the UDM PRO console.
+> [!IMPORTANT]
+> This part only works if your lan network is not a 192.168.1.X subnet.
+If it is, you will need to set the IP address of the ONU to a subnet that does not exist in your network (192.168.2.1)
+> You will also then need to subsitue 192.168.1.100 and 192.168.1.0 to 192.168.2.100 and 192.168.2.0 for the below command.

     ```
     ip addr add dev eth9 local 192.168.1.100/24